 Prerequisite: "C" grade or higher or "Pass" in CS 182, MATH 175 or equivalent.
+Corequisite: None

 Continuation of CS 182.
-Students will implement and analyze a variety of data structures and the algorithms used with those data structures.
-Students will learn to create their own abstract data types and how and when to utilize them.
-Fundamental data structures include multidimensional arrays, linked lists, stacks, queues, heaps, trees, and hash tables.
-Students will learn when to use which of the available dynamic memory data structures.
-Tools for analyzing and predicting run time and memory usage are introduced, as is "big-oh" notation.
-A variety of sort algorithms are reviewed, analyzed for best, worst and average case performance, and compared with tree traversal algorithms.
-Students will develop increased sophistication in object-oriented basics such as inheritance, encapsulation, design of abstract data types, and polymorphism.
-Students will gain experience working on larger programs and managing large, multi-programmer projects.
+Implement and analyze a variety of data structures and the algorithms used with those data structures, and create abstract data types and learn how and when to utilize them.
+Fundamental data structures include multidimensional arrays, linked lists, stacks, queues, heaps, trees, and hash tables; learn when to use which of the available dynamic memory data structures.
+Tools for analyzing and predicting run time and memory usage are introduced, as is Big-O notation.
+A variety of sort algorithms are reviewed and analyzed for best, worst, and average case performance, and are compared with tree traversal algorithms.
+Develop increased sophistication in object-oriented basics such as inheritance, encapsulation, design of abstract data types and polymorphism, and will gain experience by working on larger programs and managing large, multi-programmer projects.
 Laboratory instruction includes program development and execution.
+Mobile and database applications will be introduced.